Can Hypertension be Treated?

 Our approach to high blood pressure treatment will vary depending on a number of factors including the cause of your hypertension, your lifestyle and the severity of your high blood pressure.

 Your high blood pressure could be related to other conditions.
-For example, sleep apnea and thyroid issues could cause high blood pressure.
+For example, thyroid issues could cause high blood pressure.
 In those cases, treating the other condition may also address your hypertension.

 Even if this is not the case, at Low T Center, we take a holistic approach to your health, meaning that we may treat you for multiple conditions at once.
 For most adults with hypertension, there is no single cause that can be identified although there are certain risk factors that could be responsible.
 We’ll work with you to create a personalized treatment plan that addresses your health needs.